Alberta Health Services (Cardiology Program)

 Please email the following by the application deadline to Dr. Sheri Koshman, skoshman@ualberta.ca:

-• Reference and Performance Summary from Coordinator of past Residency Program (if completed within the past 3 years) OR Academic Transcripts (if no residency completed)
+- Reference letter including a Performance Summary from Coordinator of past Residency Program (if completed within the past 3 years) OR most recent Academic Transcripts (if no residency completed)

 Program highlights: This advanced pharmacy residency (year 2) specializing in cardiology is an organized, directed postgraduate program that builds upon competencies developed through the successful completion of an accredited graduate clinical degree or an accredited pharmacy residency and focuses on developing a mastery of knowledge and an expert level of competency in the area of cardiology.
 The residency is conducted through the accomplishment of formal learning objectives, consistent with the accreditation standards of the Canadian Hospital Residency Board (CHRB).
 The program has an established core of learning activities, but may also be tailored to each resident’s background, experiences, and personal goals for the program.